3 Things to Look for in a Climbing Shoe

 3. Climbing style.

-This parameter requires you to consider what type of climbing you will use your shoes for the gym, bouldering, steep sports climbing, multi-pitch, or trad?
-Choosing a shoe for these different styles of climbing is all about balancing comfort versus performance.
+This parameter requires you to consider what type of climbing you will use your shoes for: gym climbing, bouldering, steep sports climbing, multi-pitch, or trad?
+Choosing a shoe for these different climbing styles is all about balancing comfort versus performance.

 Semi-Finals at D.R.
 GKWAN

-For the gym, an excellent all-around performance shoe should suffice.
+An excellent all-around performance shoe should suffice for the gym.
 Micro footholds are non-existent in the gym, so performance is not as much of an issue as on the rock.

 You will want to opt for a high-performance shoe for advanced bouldering and steep sports climbing.
-Look for a down-turned toe with sufficient toe coverage for toe hooking.
-A molded heel cup with a higher heel will prevent heel slippage and pain during heel hooks.
-You'd also opt for a tighter fit since foot placement and edging needs to be more precise (think ballerina).
+Look for a down-turned toe with sufficient toe coverage for toe hooking, a technique where you use the front of your shoe to grip a hold.
+A molded heel cup with a higher heel will prevent heel slippage and pain during heel hooks, a technique where you use the back of your shoe to grip a hold.
+You'd also opt for a tighter fit since foot placement and edging need to be more precise (think ballerina).

 Butora Acro Climbing Shoes